-In the top menu under Services → Scaffolder, you'll find all the templates that are available to your organization.
+In the top menu under Tools → Scaffolder, you'll find all the templates that are available to your organization.

 After selecting a template, fill out the form, follow the flow, and Cortex will create your repo, push the templated code, and add the service to the catalog (if the flag is enabled).

 If using the Scaffolder to create a new repo and the desired repo already exists, Cortex will throw an error and prevent the flow from continuing.

 Opening pull requests (only supported for GitHub and GitLab)

 When using a template to open a pull request, the flow will ask you for:

 - The target repository to open a PR against

 - The name of the branch where the generated code will be pushed (source branch for the PR)